Browen Mary Lewis1

 M, #143033, b.
 26 October 1950

 Hon.
-Thomas Geoffrey Sackville was born on 26 October 1950.2 He is the son of William Herbrand Sackville, 10th Earl De La Warr and Anne Rachel Devas.1,2 He married Catherine Thérèsa Lewis, daughter of Colonel James Charles Windsor Lewis and Audrey Olive Harrison, on 22 September 1979 at Moreton-in-Marsh, Gloucestershire, England.1
+Thomas Geoffrey Sackville was born on 26 October 1950.2 He is the son of William Herbrand Sackville, 10th Earl De La Warr and Anne Rachel Devas.1,2 He married Catherine Thérèsa Windsor-Lewis, daughter of Brigadier James Charles Windsor-Lewis and Audrey Olive Harrison, on 22 September 1979 at Moreton-in-Marsh, Gloucestershire, EnglandG.1

 Children of Hon.
-Thomas Geoffrey Sackville and Catherine Thérèsa Lewis
+Thomas Geoffrey Sackville and Catherine Thérèsa Windsor-Lewis

 Citations